thefinalcutbg/DinoDent/README.md

 ## Acknowledgements
 - This project was inspired by the many builgarian dental softwares - so clumsy to use, that have gotten me to the point of learning how to code and writing my own software for the needs of my dental practice.
-- Special thanks to Lachezar Kozhuharov, Konstantin Shegunov, Hasan Hasanov and all other real programmers, who have always been there to answer my stupid questions
+- Special thanks to [@LachezarKozhuharov](https://github.com/LachezarKozhuharov), [@kshegunov](https://github.com/kshegunov), [@hasan-hasanov](https://github.com/hasan-hasanov) and all other real programmers, who have always been there to answer my stupid questions.

 ## Contact
 Created by [@TheFinalCut](https://github.com/thefinalcutbg) - feel free to contact me!

 ## License
-This project is note yet open source and available under the...
+This project is not yet open source and available under the...
 I have to read more about licensing, lol